metal-crow/Dark-Souls-PvP-AI/README.md

-roll direction should be set to directly towards enemy if backstab detection == 1, and they attack (dead angle wog) maybe if we're behind enemy, we should wait and try tyo see if a bs is possible. attack neural net issue. need to detect if player in parry'd bs'd state. not in animation type?
+roll direction should be set to directly towards enemy if backstab detection == 1, and they attack (dead angle wog) maybe if we're behind enemy, we should wait and try tyo see if a bs is possible. attack neural net issue. need to detect if player in parry'd bs'd state. not in animation type? refine behind enemy safe state to be more behind enemy the stupid fucking walls

   read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess